 Short cycling can wreak havoc on your HVAC system if left unchecked.
 The constant starting and stopping can add unexpected wear and tear on the compressor, blower fan motor, and other HVAC components.

-The average residential HVAC system can last for 15 to 20 years with the proper amount of care and maintenance.
-Unfortunately, most oversized HVAC systems are don’t live that long.
-Due in large part to the short cycling issues mentioned above, components on an oversized HVAC system are more likely to fail sooner than those on a properly sized HVAC system.
+The average residential heating and cooling system can last for 12 to 20 years with the proper amount of care and maintenance.
+Unfortunately, most oversized HVAC systems don’t last that long.
+Due in large part to the short cycling issues mentioned above, components on an oversized heating and/or air conditioning systems are more likely to fail sooner than those on a properly sized system.
 As a result, you may end up having to replace your HVAC system sooner than expected.

-To properly match a home’s new HVAC system with its estimated heating and cooling needs, HVAC contractors must not only calculate the square footage of your home’s total space but also consider a broad range of factors, including current ductwork design and the local climate.
-If you need to make a change from your oversized HVAC system, schedule an appointment today.
+To properly match a home’s new HVAC system with its estimated heating and cooling needs, a HVAC contractors must not only calculate the square footage of your home’s total space but also consider a broad range of factors, including current ductwork design and the local Nebraska climate.
+If you think your Lincoln, NE home has an oversized heating and air system and would like an assessment contact Bryant Air Conditioning, Heating, Electrical & Plumbing today.